LIFECYCLES & CELEBRATIONS

 “May the Source of comfort bring comfort to you, together with all who mourn, in Zion and Jerusalem.” – Traditional Jewish words of comfort for mourners

 One of the primary purposes of a Jewish community is to support each other in times of loss.
-Rabbi Goldenberg, our Chesed Committee, and our Community Caring Coordinator, Iris Freeman, are all here to shepherd you through the days, months and years following a loss.
+Rabbi Bellows and our Chesed Committee are here to shepherd you through the days, months and years following a loss.
 Whether you need to discuss end-of-life issues, plan a funeral service, or make arrangements for shiva, we are here for you.
 If you have experienced a death of a loved one, or if a death is imminent, please call the CBSRZ office at 860.526.8920.

 CONVERSION TO JUDAISM